NORTHWEST COAST CONTACT

 Bellin is not less erroneous in laying down the American coast, and indeed it is not at all extraordinary that his errors should be so numerous, as he had no materials for his charts, but his own fruitful imagination; no navigator having verified many parts of the American continent in these high latitudes but ourselves.

-The result of this was that the the voyage home took great pains on their trip south to produce the most accurate and detailed maps ever of the Pacific coast of North America.
+The result of this was that the crew of the Sonora took great pains to produce the most accurate and detailed maps ever of the Pacific coast of North America.

 THE “ENGLISH” AND MORE “SPANISH”

 Shortly after them, the English started visiting, but not really from Europe.
 In 1776, commanding the Resolution, James Cook (the only name other than Bering’s I’ve ever seen or heard mention of) crossed the planet.
-With him on this, his third, voyage was his deputy, Charles Clerke, who commanded the Discovery.
+With him on this, his third voyage, was his deputy, Charles Clerke, who commanded the Discovery.
 The two ships carried a total of 182 men.
 Though records for people below the rank of officer are poor, those men seem to have been English, Scottish, Welsh, Irish, Swiss, and American.
-Their voyage took them from England to the Canary Islands, modern-day South Africa, Tasmania, New Zealand, all over the South Pacific, and Hawaii.
+Their voyage took them from England to the Canary Islands, what are now South Africa, Tasmania, and New Zealand, all over the South Pacific, and Hawaii.

-If you read almost anything about Cook you’ll read about many of these landings being the “first” and about Cook committing the crime of initiating future voyages or sparking off colonialism or attempting to settle or colonize these places himself.
+If you read or hear almost anyone offering anything about Cook you’ll be led to believe that many of these landings were firsts, when they weren’t.
+You’ll also be told Cook committed the crime of initiating future voyages or sparking off colonialism or attempting to settle or colonize these places.
 All of that is total baloney.
-People offer this bull tweed despite knowing that outsiders of all stripes, from the Indonesians to the French and Dutch, reached, mapped, and told of places like Australia, New Zealand, Tonga, Samoa and others years, decades, or centuries before Cook.
-And they propose every maner of wild motivation to Cook despite knowing that, for example, he set out on his first voyage, on a tiny ship with the aim of reaching Tahiti (previously visited by the English) — not to rape, piliage, and claim the whole of the world for God and Empire, you might be shocked to learn, but on the costliest scientific project in history: to observe the transit of Venus so that scholars could attempt to estimate the size of the solar system.
-And, of course, this little vessel full of artists and naturalists (a third of whom died from dysentery and malaria in port in Indonesia) had the aid of their absolutely indispensable Polynesian navigator, translator, and diplomat, Tupaia.
+People offer this bull tweed despite knowing that outsiders of all stripes, from the Indonesians to the French and Dutch to the Russians and Spanish, reached, mapped, and told of places like Australia, New Zealand, Tonga, Samoa, Alaska, the Pacific Northwest of North America and others years, decades, and in some cases centuries before Cook.
+Too, those same commentators propose every manner of devious motivation to Cook and crew despite knowing that, for example, he set out on his first voyage with the aim of reaching Tahiti (previously visited by the English) — not to rape, pillage, and claim the whole of the world for God and Empire, you might be shocked to learn, but on the costliest scientific project in history: to observe the transit of Venus so that scholars could attempt to accurately estimate the size of the solar system.
+And, it must be said, this little vessel full of artists, astronomers, botanists, and naturalists (a third of whom died from Old World dysentery and malaria in port in Indonesia) had the indispensable aid of Polynesian navigator, translator, and diplomat, Tupaia — who also died from illness in port.

-Following the path laid down by Pérez, the San Blas to Nootka Sound path, many voyages took place throughout the 1790s.
-Francisco de Eliza y Reventa, Jacinto Caamaño, Dionisio Alcalá-Galiano, Cayetano Valdés all sailed around and through and landed in the area, making contact with the Coast Salish, Nuu-chah-nulth, Haida, Tsimshian, and Tlingit at the very least.
-The feverish pitch of voyages from the south in this last decade of the 18th century, and the eagerness to chart the local waters, explains why so much of the region bears Spanish and Spanish derived names such as: Cordova, Dionisio, Galiano, Gabriola (a corruption of Gaviota), Gonzales, Haro, Juan de Fuca, Lasqueti, Malispina, Narváez, Quadra, San Juan, Saturna, Valdes, and the like.
+Following the path laid down by Pérez, the San Blas to Nootka Sound route, many voyages followed throughout the 1790s.
+Francisco de Eliza y Reventa, Jacinto Caamaño, Dionisio Alcalá-Galiano, and Cayetano Valdés all sailed around and through and landed in the area, too, making contact with the Coast Salish, Nuu-chah-nulth, Haida, Tsimshian, and Tlingit at the very least.
+The feverish pitch of voyages from the south in this last decade of the 18th century, and the eagerness to chart the local waters, explains why so much of the region bears Spanish and Spanish-derived names such as: Cordova, Dionisio, Galiano, Gabriola (a corruption of Gaviota), Gonzales, Haro, Juan de Fuca, Lasqueti, Malispina, Narváez, Quadra, San Juan, Saturna, Valdes, and the like.

-So it is this rainbow coalition who interacted here in person on the North Pacific coast to initiate the most recent so-called invasion.
-I hope you’ll agree that “James Cook in 1778” doesn’t even vaguely capture who actually came and went or from where they came.
+So it is this rainbow coalition who interacted here in person on the north Pacific coast.
+I hope you’ll agree that “James Cook in 1778” doesn’t even vaguely capture who actually visited or from where they came.
 And it certainly doesn’t tell you what anyone was up to or what the relations were like between various parties.
-I hope you can see how anyone offering anything like “English explorers” or “the Spanish” or anything of this sort are not merely misinformed but must be engaged in deliberately obfuscating and erasing of all of this history — because it’s all there in anything more detailed than the opening paragraph of a Wikipedia page.
-Too, I hope you can see that from up and across the Pacific alone how much opportunity there was for the transmission of ideas, goods, plants and animals, and microorganisms.
-Perhaps more than all of that, with so much extremely interesting history I am compelled to ask where are all the NFB films and Netflix series?
+I hope you can see how anyone offering anything like “English explorers”, "the British", “the Spanish” or anything of this sort are not merely misinformed but must be engaged in deliberately obfuscating and erasing of all of this history — because it’s all there in any resource more detailed than the opening paragraph of a Wikipedia page.
+Too, I hope you can see that, from up and across the Pacific alone, not only was there so much opportunity for the transmission of ideas, goods, plants and animals, microorganisms, and DNA but that those opportunities were as fully exploited, intentionally and otherwise.
+Perhaps more than all of that, with so much extremely interesting history and drama, I am compelled to ask where are all the NFB films and Netflix series?
 As it were, “where are the goddamned operas?”
+There are not less than a dozen untold stories here with far more impact on people's lives than nearly anything going.
 I wonder what other histories, adventures, and peoples have been nearly or totally erased from our origin story?

 BIBLIOGRAPHY